pantheon-systems/documentation/source/_docs/guides/wordpress-git/01-introduction.md

 use:
     - gitwordpresspages
 permalink: docs/guides/wordpress-git/
-nexturl: guides/wordpress-git/wp-admin/
+nexturl: guides/wordpress-git/plugins/
 editpath: wordpress-git/01-introduction.md
 image: git-commit-thumb
 ---
-This guide walks you through WordPress cloud development using your favorite SFTP client and text editor, along with the WordPress Dashboard on Pantheon's Git-based platform.
+This is a beginner's guide to WordPress development on Pantheon's Git-based platform.
 Don’t use Git?
-No problem -- you can stick to a simple set of tools, and still take advantage of some of Git’s powerful features.
+No problem -- we'll show you how easy it is to use by demonstrating workflows for various development tasks, such as adding a new theme or plugin.

+Dive into Git with WordPress on Pantheon, keeping your favorite SFTP client and text editor without compromising use of the WordPress Dashboard.

 <div class="panel panel-drop panel-guide" id="accordion">
   <div class="panel-heading panel-drop-heading">